Robertshannon96/Master_DSI_notes/README.md

 # using loc and iloc in pandas
 # .loc is looking for lables or location
 # .iloc is looking for indicies
+# .iloc is non-inclusive
+# .loc is inclusive

 df.loc[0, 'fixed_acidity'] # 0 is one of the index labels, and 'fixed acidity' is a column label.